This is an archive page that is no longer being updated. It may contain outdated information and links may no longer

-- Sixty-four percent (147 cases) were to identified offenders; that is, to people whose identity was known by the victim (light blue segment).
+- Sixty-four percent (147 cases) were to identified individuals; that is, to people whose identity was known by the victim (light blue segment).

-- Thirty percent (70 cases) were to unidentified offenders; that is, to people whose identity was unknown to the victim (dark blue segment).
+- Thirty percent (70 cases) were to unidentified individuals; that is, to people whose identity was unknown to the victim (dark blue segment).

-- Six percent (13 cases) were to offenders whose relationship to the victim could not be determined by the researchers; that is, the case file did not reveal whether the victim had known the identity of the suspect or not (gray segment).
+- Six percent (13 cases) were to individuals whose relationship to the victim could not be determined by the researchers; that is, the case file did not reveal whether the victim had known the identity of the suspect or not (gray segment).